circleci/circleci-docs/jekyll/_ccie/update-nomad-clients-2190.md

 1. SSH into the CircleCI Services Box

-2. Enter the following command: `sudo docker exec -it nomad nomad node-status.
+2. Enter the following command: `sudo docker exec -it nomad nomad node-status`.
 The output should resemble the following:

    ```
    ubuntu@govcloud-service-box:~$ sudo docker exec -it nomad nomad node-status